binnie869/softlayer-mpicluster/README.md

 At this point, this is a fully working, albeit somewhat hacked together, set of scripts.

-Ensure you have the SoftLayer API installed on your machine, then issue the git pull.
+Ensure you have the SoftLayer CLI installed on your machine, then issue the git pull.

 To create a new cluster, run
 ```